FOSSRIT/sugar-quickstart/README.md

     Explanation:
-    ~~~~~~~~~~~~
-    a.)- Same explanation as above.
+    a.)
+Same explanation as above.
-    b.)- Creates a 'dist' folder containing the .xo file within your activity folder.
-    c.)- Instructions on how to get the .xo file onto the sugar OLPC
-    d.)- The activity should now show up in the journal and on the home circle.
+    b.)
+Creates a 'dist' folder containing the .xo file within your activity folder. c.)
+Instructions on how to get the .xo file onto the sugar OLPC d.)
+The activity should now show up in the journal and on the home circle.
     **NOTE: If your activity icon doesn't load correctly, there is something wrong with your activity.info file.
             Please check to make sure each of your values are complete and correct.